eurocontrol-asu/open_alaqs/documents/AUXILIARY_MATERIAL.md

    ```
    β = 0.6474 − 0.02545 × L − (0.00974 − 0.000385 × L) × T
    ```
    where L is the average trip length [km] (country-specific, from COPERT 1990 data) and T is the ambient temperature [°C] (from study setup).
-For diesel HDTs and buses a separate formula applies: `β = max(8.25 / L, 1)`.
+For diesel HDTs and buses a separate formula applies: `β = min(8.25 / L, 1)` (per EMEP/EEA Guidebook 2023 Update 2025, chapter 1.A.3.b.i-iv §3.4 p.77: `β = 8.25 / ltrip`, capped at 1).
 Motorcycles and petrol HDTs use β = 0 (hot emissions only).

    A pollutant-specific reduction factor `bc` (from EMEP/EEA Tables 3-41, 3-43, 3-46) modifies β for Euro 2 through Euro 6 petrol passenger cars and LCVs.
 Cold emission total:
    ```